 - Difficulty chewing, swallowing, or moving the tongue or jaw

-Treatment depends on the type and stage of your cancer.
-Options include surgery, chemotherapy, radiation therapy or a combination of these treatments.
+Your course of treatment depends on the type and stage of your head or neck cancer.
+Head and neck cancer treatment options include surgery, chemotherapy, radiation therapy or a combination of these treatments.

 Stamford Health is known for expertise in minimally invasive surgical techniques for the treatment of cancer.
 The potential benefits of minimally invasive procedures include less pain, less blood loss and reduced need for blood transfusions.
 It can also result in a shorter hospital stay, a quicker recovery and faster return to normal daily activities.

-Depending on the individual cancer case, those receiving radiation treatment may be suitable for intensity modulated radiation therapy (IMRT), a technology that makes it possible to vary the intensity of the beam as the patient is being treated, allowing for safer use of higher doses of radiation to the tumor and lower doses to surrounding healthy tissue.
+Depending on the individual cancer case, those receiving radiation treatment may be suitable for intensity modulated radiation therapy (IMRT), a technology that makes it possible to vary the intensity of the beam as you're being treated, allowing for safer use of higher doses of radiation to the tumor and lower doses to surrounding healthy tissue.

 Support services for those with head and neck cancer